 Treatment of viral and bacterial infections differ.
 Viral infections generally must run their course, with treatment aimed at easing symptoms and providing some relief while.
 At times, antiviral medications are prescribed for specific infections, such as flu (influenza) and shingles.
 Bacterial infections can be treated with antibiotics.
 Antibiotics either kill bacteria, or interrupt their ability to multiply.
 It is important to only take antibiotics for bacterial infections and to follow a healthcare provider’s instructions carefully.
 Vaccines may also be used to prevent bacterial infections.
 Vaccines have been developed for bacterial infections including diphtheria, tetanus, whooping cough, meningococcal meningitis, pneumococcal pneumonia, and typhoid fever.

 For a more detailed description of each of the services we offer, please refer to our Services pages, which are listed in both the top and left menu.
-For grief support information, please view our Helpful Resources page.
-If you have questions about trauma scene and crime scene cleanup, please refer to our FAQ page.
+For grief support information, please view our Grief Support & Bereavement page.
+If you have questions about trauma scene and crime scene cleanup, please refer to our Crime Scene Cleanup FAQ page.
 For information about viruses, bacteria, and infectious diseases, including the coronavirus COVID-19, please visit our Disinfection Services page as well as our other Services pages on the disinfection of some common infectious diseases.
-The following pages provide additional details that can help; Infectious Diseases and Coronavirus.
+The following pages provide additional details that can help; Infectious Diseases, Virus or Bacteria and Coronavirus COVID-19.
 For our Water, Mold, Fire & Smoke Restoration and Remediation Services, please visit itsenvironmentalservices.com for information on our additional Restoration Services.
 If you have any questions, please contact us anytime.
 We here to help.

 We Follow Strict Standards